 Historically, Inmarsat has been reliant on manually-entered and maintained data for the aircraft using its products and services.
 When aircraft are transferred, sold or re-registered, these changes aren’t always captured, resulting in a database of customer information that becomes outdated over time.
 Inmarsat recognised the value of using extensive internal data to improve insights and its product offering.
 However, this was only possible once the unique ID of their onboard hardware could be matched against the correct aircraft.

-Once matched, Inmarsat can enrich their dataset to help them extract powerful insights and improve product offerings.
+Once matched, Inmarsat can enrich its dataset to help them extract powerful insights and improve product offerings.

 “We received positive feedback from Inmarsat’s Maritime team about Datatonic, which had worked with them on a similar project to match vessel names and IDs.
 We were keen to see if this success could be repeated for the Aviation business unit.